 - 4. A nonconforming building or structure shall not be considered terminated or deemed abandoned unless the property owner of such building or structure voluntarily discontinues such building or structure and such discontinuance is accompanied by an intent to not reestablish such building or structure.
 The demolition or deconstruction of a nonconforming building or structure shall not by itself be evidence of such property owner's intent to not reestablish such building or structure. - 5.
 A legal nonconforming structure may be maintained, repaired, restored, rebuilt, replaced or altered provided such work: - a. results in a building or structure with the same dimensions, gross square foot area, cubic volume, density, bulk and site location existing in the previously existing structure; - b. does not increase the non-conforming aspect of the structure; and, - c. complies with other applicable parts of these Regulations for the specific use and zone. - 6.
-No extension or enlargement of any nonconforming building or structure shall be made which increases the nonconformity of such building or structure, except that a nonconforming building or structure containing a permitted use may be extended or enlarged within the applicable yard requirements or within a line which is not nearer to the lot lines than the existing building, provided that such extension or enlargement provides for a permitted use containing no more dwelling units than the existing building. - 7.
+Unless a Special Use Permit is granted by the Commission, no extension or enlargement of any nonconforming building or structure shall be made which increases the nonconformity of such building or structure (horizontally or vertically). - 7.
 The extension or enlargement of any building within a special flood hazard area shall meet the Flood Damage Prevention Regulations. - 8.
 After the effective date of adoption or amendment of these Regulations or any applicable amendments hereto, a non-conforming structure shall not be enlarged or altered in a manner which increases the non-conformity. - 9.
 A legal nonconforming structure which is damaged or destroyed by fire, explosion, act of God, or the public enemy, may be rebuilt: - a.
 In conformance with these Regulations; or - b.
 Only to the same dimensions, gross square foot area, cubic volume, density, bulk and site location existing immediately prior to such damage or destruction, but not to any greater extent than in the previously existing structure.